backstage/backstage/docs/features/techdocs/creating-and-publishing.md

   - techdocs-core
 ```

-And then the `~/hello-docs/docs/index.md` should have the following content:
+The `~/hello-docs/docs/index.md` should have the following content:

 ```md
 # example docs